lukazbaum/discordjs-command-handler/readme.md

 - Node.js (v20.7 or higher)
 - npm (v10.1 or higher)
 - A Discord Bot Application (see [Discord's developer portal](https://discord.com/developers/applications) to create a bot)
+- Ensure the Discord Bot is configured with the `MESSAGE CONTENT` Privileged Gateway Intent enabled.
+You can set this in the Bot section under Settings on the [Discord's developer portal](https://discord.com/developers/applications).
+**Note:** If you prefer not to use this intent, you have the option to disable it in the configuration file.
+- Make sure the bot invite link includes the `applications.commands` scope to enable slash commands.
+Update the link in the OAuth2 section on the [Discord's developer portal](https://discord.com/developers/applications) if needed.

 ### 2. 📥 Cloning the Repository
 Clone the repository using Git: